astropy/halotools/docs/install.rst

 .. note::

-	If you need to fine-tune the optimization of an especially performance-critical science application,
+	**Optional:** If you need to fine-tune the optimization of an especially performance-critical science application,
 	we recommend that you install the package from source.
-	This will also give you the opportunity to manually throw your own compiler flags that are enabled by your version of gcc.
+	This will give you the opportunity to manually throw your own compiler flags that are enabled by your version of gcc.
 For example, throwing the ``-Ofast`` and ``-march=native`` flags